 Project management is not a one-size-fits-all thing.
 You can try out different methods and tricks to achieve the right business goals.

-Communication: developing effective communication channels with team members, stakeholders etc to discuss project progress, goals and corrections or changes.
+- Communication: Develop effective communication channels with team members, stakeholders, etc. to discuss project progress, goals, and corrections or changes.

-Resource Management: Identify and issue the essential resources, including equipment, human resources and materials, to make sure that they are available when the requirement is needed.
-Some of the industry-recognized Project Management Training courses can help you learn to manage your resources in a better way, which saves you cost in the long run.
+- Resource Management: Identify and issue the essential resources, including equipment, human resources, and materials, to make sure that they are available when the requirement is needed.
+Some of the industry-recognized Project Management Training courses can help you learn to manage your resources in a better way, which saves you costs in the long run.

 Why understanding Project Management is Important?